Bontang: Local government

-As with all Indonesian cities, Bontang is a second-level administrative division run by a mayor and vice mayor together with the city parliament, and it is equivalent to regency.
+As with all Indonesian cities, Bontang is a second-level administrative division run by a mayor and vice mayor together with the city parliament, and it is equivalent to a regency.
 Executive power lies with the mayor and vice mayor, while legislative duties are undertaken by the local parliament.
-The mayor, vice mayor and parliament members are democratically elected by people of the city.
+The mayor, vice mayor and parliament members are democratically elected by the people of the city.
 Heads of districts are appointed directly by the city mayor following recommendations by the city secretary.

 Politics

-The city is part of 6th electoral district in provincial level, together with Berau Regency and East Kutai Regency, having 12 out of 55 representatives in provincial parliament of East Kalimantan.
-At city level, the city parliament consists of 25 representatives from 3 electoral districts.
-The last election for representatives was in 2019 and the next one will be on 2024.
+The city is part of the 6th electoral district at the provincial level, together with Berau Regency and East Kutai Regency, having 12 out of 55 representatives in the provincial parliament of East Kalimantan.
+At the city level, the city parliament consists of 25 representatives from 3 electoral districts.
+The last election for representatives was in 2024 and the next one will be in 2029.

 Administrative divisions

 Bontang is bordered by East Kutai Regency to the North, Kutai Kartanegara Regency to the South and West, by the Makassar Strait to the East.
-Bontang is divided into three districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
+Bontang is divided into three districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+The table also includes the numbers of administrative villages in each district (all classed as urban kelurahan), and its postcodes.